 The Board is made up of three Non-Executive Directors and two Executive Directors and has delegated certain roles and responsibilities to its Audit, Nomination and Remuneration Committees while retaining overall responsibility.

-Non-Executive Directors are all independent and are expected to devote sufficient time to the Company to meet their responsibilities. corporate calendar.
+Non-Executive Directors are all independent and are expected to devote sufficient time to the Company to meet their responsibilities.

+The Board and its Committees met regularly throughout the year with the meetings scheduled around key dates in the Company's corporate calendar.
 There were twelve scheduled meetings during the year and seven meetings at short notice.
 Directors in principle attend all meetings either in person or by video or telephone conference arrangements.
 The table below shows Directors' attendance of Board and Committee meetings.